-Contracts are the type of thing that a company may view as an extraneous, non-vital formality.
-That is, until they are ensnared in a costly legal battle.
+An IT staff augmentation contract is the type of thing that a company may view as an extraneous, non-vital formality.
+That is until they are ensnared in a costly legal battle.

 Using a Contract to Protect Proprietary Technology and Trade Secrets

-Companies spend millions of dollars on trade secret and proprietary technology development.
+Companies spend millions of dollars on trade secrets and proprietary technology development.
 If that information were to become public, it could result in massive economic harm.

 That is why it’s essential that your contracts include a non-disclosure clause prohibiting staff from revealing or sharing such information.
 Your contract should be very specific in what can and cannot be disclosed.